Purdue-CSUSB/CS-190-F2016/labs/lab4/README.md

 ## Grading

+1. Show your comment on line 5329 of MainFrame.java to your TA

-1. Run your DrJava and show the TA that you fixed the bugs
+2. Run your DrJava and show the TA that you fixed the bugs

-2. Check output of ruby program (`ruby animal-stats.rb`), output should look like this
+3. Check output of ruby program (`ruby animal-stats.rb`), output should look like this

 ```
 There are 591 animals with an average letter count of 10.